BudacaB/Golang/gitup/README.md

 ### Small Go script to automate repetitive Git commands

-Just starting tp experiment with Go - pease feel free to download and use the script if you find it helpful.
+Just starting tp experiment with Go - pease feel free to download and use the script if you find it helpful (or get the code to build it for your env).
 You can also add it to the PATH for ease of use.

 #### Usage